Limited-Trust in Social Network Games: Numerical Studies

 We also consider a second, larger social network where $N=333$.
 This network is a subset of the ego-Facebook network curated by SNAP.
 We let $k_i=3$ invitations for each agent $i$ and keep all other conditions identical to our previous setting, breaking ties uniformly at random.
-Figure \ref{fig_facebook_known} displays the same behavior which occurred in the Karate Club network in Figure \ref{fig_zkc_known_random}, rather than the repeated S-curves seen in Figure \ref{fig_zkc_known_arbitrary}.
-Similarly, most agents stayed at $\delta_{max} =30$ with a small number playing very small values of $\delta \approx 0$.
-This divide, with approximately $\frac{5}{6}$ agents using a high $\delta$ while $\frac{1}{6}$ use a low $\delta$, leads to a stable average $\delta \approx 25$.
-Also as in Figure \ref{fig_zkc_known_random}, there are a handful of agents which drop briefly to low $\delta$ values at times when they judge it too competitive, before returning to $\delta=30$.
+Figure \ref{fig_facebook_known} displays the similar behavior which occurred in the karate club network in Figure \ref{fig_zkc_known_random} but aggregated as a mean due to the large number of players.
+This contrasts with the repeated S-curves seen in Figure \ref{fig_zkc_known_arbitrary}.
+From the raw data, we found that most agents stayed at $\delta_{max} =30$ with a small number playing very small values of $\delta \approx 0$.
+This divide, with approximately $\frac{5}{6}$ agents using a high $\delta$ while $\frac{1}{6}$ use a low $\delta$, leads to a stable average $\delta \approx 25$ which is similar to the $\frac{9}{10}$ to $\frac{1}{10}$ split seen in the karate club network.
+The exact differences are attributable to network structure and how many agents had limited opportunities.
+Also, as in Figure \ref{fig_zkc_known_random}, a handful of agents drop briefly to low $\delta$ values at times when they judge it too competitive before returning to $\delta=30$.
 This suggests that the pattern of an S-curve increase in $\delta$ followed by a plateau may be characteristic of naturally occurring social networks engaged in partner selection.